Who is Cissia and why start farming now?

 - Commission rewards and shops

 Spending 100 Battery on the relevant Combat Simulation enemies yields roughly 20 to 25 Ether Plating Agents.
-Getting to the full 150 needed for six S-Rank Drive Discs will cost somewhere between 600 and 800 Battery total.
+Getting to the full 150 needed for six S-Rank Drive Discs costs somewhere between 600 and 800 Battery total.

 Summary: What to farm first

-With limited Battery Charges each day, here is the priority order that makes the most sense before Cissia's banner:
+With limited Battery Charges each day, here's the priority order that makes the most sense before Cissia's banner:

 - Miasma Priest (Notorious Hunt) every weekly reset for Exuvia of Refinement